 Yoga for Athletes

 Athletes around the world have been known to suffer for their sport.
 Athletics can take a lot from the body, extreme or otherwise, and give little back, but athletes will still stubbornly continue to push harder, lift more, run further and generally drive their bodies to hell and back to satisfy their ambitions.
 The gratification that comes from reaching a new goal you set for yourself is addictive, so it’s easy to see how athletes can allow themselves to reach the point where injury may occur.
 Yoga is practiced by millions to keep fit and healthy, but at its core is the profound benefit of developing a mind-body awareness.
 It is that connection and balance of mind that many hard-core athletes lack that can lead to physical injury and mental anxiety.
-Yoga For Athletes: Every Saturday for the summer @11:30am with Chantelle McNicol
+Yoga For Athletes NEW TIME: Every Wednesday 6:15pm-7:30pm.

 Everyone has heard an athlete say from time to time that they just need to “push through it” or “ignore the pain,” but pain is the loudest way your body communicates with you.
 Pain is your body shouting at you that injury is imminent and that it’s time to slow down and gain some balance.
 Yoga for Athletes not only increases strength, and cultivates precision, it also quiets the mind to allow the body’s tiniest whisper to reach the surface and be heard.

 Okay I get it, Yoga for Athletes will clear my mind, but how will it help my body specifically?

 Okay Mr. /Ms. Type A, you want to work hard and build your body further?
 Yoga for Athletes will give you that too.
 An intelligent yoga practice uses long deep stretches focusing on the muscles to help work on balance and mobility, while also increasing strength and flexibility.